andrewchambers/p2pkgs/README.md

 - redo[1] to run build rules.
 - [curl](https://curl.se/) to download source tarballs.
 - [recutils](https://www.gnu.org/software/recutils) used for the mirror databases.
+- [gnu tar](https://www.gnu.org/software/tar/)[2] used for reproducible tarballs.

 Optional dependencies:

 - [ipfs](https://ipfs.io) used for peer to peer package caches and source mirrors.

-[1] We aim to support multiple redo implementations:
+[1] We support multiple redo implementations:

 - cypherpunks [goredo](http://www.goredo.cypherpunks.ru).
 - apenwarrs [redo](https://github.com/apenwarr/redo).
 - The bundled, but very limited [./bin/do](./bin/do).

+They above list is order of preference.

+[2] We want help and are working on making the package tree more portable.

 ## Building a package